 The park was established in the year 1955 and has since actively contributed to the preservation of many endangered species.
 The National Park was taken under the Project Tiger Reserve in 1974.
 Abundant in flora and fauna, the Kanha National Park houses one of the rarest species of deer- the Barasingha.
-One of the most scenic wildlife reserves in Asia today, this National Park came to be known the world over through Rudyard Kipling's book- The jungle Book.
+One of the most scenic wildlife reserves in Asia today, this National Park came to be known the world over through Rudyard Kipling's book- The Jungle Book.
 An alluring and picturesque landscape, it is famous for its wildlife safaris and attracts tourists from all over the world.
 Other important animals in this park are leopards, wild dogs, wild cats, foxes, sloth bears, hyenas, langurs, wild boars and jackals.
 Reptiles including pythons, cobras, krait and other varieties of snakes are also found in this National Park.

 Being a highly commercialized forest, the Kanha National Park has plenty of stores from where you can buy traditional handicrafts, t-shirts and souvenirs.
+The Sudhanyakhali watch tower is a popular spot that provides a view of the Mangrove forests for spotting this royal creature.
+Visitors can enjoy the park?s walking trails, picnic sites and three campsites for wildlife spotting and leisure activities.

 Kanha National park being one of the most emminent tourists destinations in Madhya Pradesh has plenty of hotels and resorts ranging from economical to luxury.
 The Kanha Village Eco Resort and the Krishna Jungle Resort are one of the best places to stay here.